 Like tapas in Spain, Lebanon has mezze.
 You will rarely see drinks like Arak, the Lebanese national anise-flavored liqueur, or a glass of chilled Lebanese wine, unaccompanied with at least some small mezze dishes.
 For example raw or pickled vegetables, hummus, baba ghanouj and bread.
 Lebanese salads are amazing; for example tabbouleh and fattoush, usually served with a fresh dip such as hummus, baba ghanouj or moutabal and kebbeh.
 Main dishes can be anything from seafood to chicken or lamb kebab skewers.
 Desserts are often sweet, like baklava, or original Lebanese ice cream flavors such as dried apricot and pistachio.

 Live music and shisha’s are very popular in Lebanese restaurants.
-Check out my video on YouTube with a performance of a Lebanese band performing in a restaurant in Beirut.
-A great restaurant I can recommend in Beirut is Abdel Wahab, which expanded to other Middle Eastern countries over the years.
+Like this performance of a Lebanese band in a restaurant in Beirut.
+A great restaurant I can recommend in Beirut is Abdel Wahab, which expanded it’s branches to other Middle Eastern countries over the years.
 Discover more great restaurants in Beirut on review sites such as TripAdvisor.

 Beirut has many interesting sights for you to visit.
 National Museum of Beirut, Cathedral of Saint George, Mohammad Al-Amin Mosque, Mineral Museum… Go shopping at Beirut Souks, Hamra Street and ABC Mall, and stroll at Zaitunay Bay, The Corniche and Saifi Village.
 And yes, in the summer you can go to the beach and in the winter you can go to the mountains and enjoy the snow!
 Quite an original winter sports destination, right?!
 We ended up with a big snowball fight of about 30 adults LOL The mountains offer a wide range of possibilities for activities anyway, from hiking to horseback riding.